cltomiyama/MentalHealthSurvey_analysis/analysis/README.md

 **Research question:**What does this data tell us are the biggest factors that affects the mental health of employees?

 **Hypothesis:**
     My prediction is that people are more likely to develop mental health issues as they age or especially as they dont go on leave.
 As people age to they tend to be alble to get more work benfits since they have accumulated more work experience and are therefore more likely will want to confine any issues with mental health as they may not able to disclose it to public.
 Some people of which recive benefits as well may not be developing mental health problems.
+One largely contributing factor towards an employee developing mental health problems is the lack of presence of wellness programs that provide support to an employess mental health.

 **Anaysis:**